hoodoer/Top-Port-Slicer/README.md

 # Top-Port-Slicer
 Python script to give you subsets of the nmap "top-ports".
 For example, I want the 10th to 100th most common TCP ports.
+Why would you want to skip the top 10 ports?
+Because you already scanned them :)

+Useful on external network assessments when you have a lot of scanning to do.

-Spits out a comma separated list you can copy into -p arg for nmap or masscan
+It spits out a comma separated list you can copy into -p arg for nmap or masscan

 Can also do UDP, but not UDP and TCP at the same time.
 At the moment.
 Order based on the /usr/share/nmap/nmap-services file, just like nmap's baked in top-ports functionality